juanespj/Feeder/README.md

  and mostly using the Cypress API's (RTC is very weird with the API so for that one I have used the hal)

-A bit about the PETnet CAT feeder. this machine was designed to squeeze the users, all the software was built around a subscription model and the moment you stopped paying or the company went bust the machines just stopped working started this project as a challenge to get it working again (to help a friend) and at the same time train on PSOC6.
+A bit about the PETnet pet feeder. this machine was designed to squeeze the users, all the software was built around a subscription model and the moment you stopped paying or the company went bust the machines just stopped working started this project as a challenge to get it working again (to help a friend) and at the same time train on PSOC6.